kimu/TestBundle/Resources/doc/index.md

         "post-install-cmd": [
       		"Infinity\\Bundle\\TestBundle\\Composer\\ScriptHandler::installConfigurationFiles",
       		...
-      		"Infinity\\Bundle\\TestBundle\\Composer\\ScriptHandler::initBehat"
         ],
         "post-update-cmd": [
       		"Infinity\\Bundle\\TestBundle\\Composer\\ScriptHandler::installConfigurationFiles",
       		...
-      		"Infinity\\Bundle\\TestBundle\\Composer\\ScriptHandler::initBehat"
         ]
     },
 }
 ```

-The first post install script installs behat.yml.dist and phpspec.yml.dist under your `app/config` folder.
+The post install script installs behat.yml.dist and phpspec.yml.dist under your `app/config` folder.
 Take a look to this document [Strategy to manage behat and phpspec yml config files](howto_manage_behat_and_phpspec_config.md) to see how you can manage these file.
-The second post install script initialises Behat for you and remove FeatureContext.php because Behat is configured to use `Infinity\Bundle\TestBundle\Test\Context\FeatureContext` class as default main context.

-The order of the two scripts is important.
-The first script must be the first script in the list and must be before the Incenteev\ParameterHandler ScriptHandler, if you're using it as suggested in [Strategy to manage behat and phpspec yml config files](howto_manage_behat_and_phpspec_config.md).
+The position of the script is important, it must be before the Incenteev\ParameterHandler ScriptHandler, if you're using it as suggested in [Strategy to manage behat and phpspec yml config files](howto_manage_behat_and_phpspec_config.md).
-The second script must be the last script in the list.

 Finally, install the bundle typing this in a terminal